mash2k3/qingping_cgs1/README.md

 - Add the device name and mac address. **Note!**⚠️ do not include : in your mac address. example: 532D38701E1F

 ## How it works
 This integration uses report type 12, which is realtime reporting.
 By default the update interval is set to 15 seconds and it is adjustable in the device config page.
-</br>By default the Qingping Pro AQM device is set to report type 17, which historic data reporting and updates every 15 minutes.
+By default the Qingping Pro AQM device is set to report type 17, which historic data reporting and updates every 15 minutes.
 </br>The integration will set report type to 12 for a duration of 24 hours and when it expires it will reset again.
 The same goes if the device goes offline and comes back online.

 The temperature offset value is in celcius since the native temperature unit of the device is also celcius.
 If you are viewing the temperature sensor in fahreinheit just adjust the offset in small increments until its close to the desired value.